Facility Maintenance: Key Goals, Examples & Job Roles

 Certifications for Facility Professionals

 It’s generally not required for facility professionals to have a college degree.
-Those who earned a bachelor’s degree and have gone on to work in facility management typically majored in business, engineering, facility management or information management.
+But those who earned a bachelor’s degree and have gone on to work in facility management typically majored in business, engineering, facility management or information management.
+While certifications aren’t always required, they’re often another signal of operational maturity — especially in regulated or high-risk environments.

-No matter what your background may be, if you’re interested in applying for a facility maintenance position, there are several certification options you can invest in to make yourself a more competitive applicant.
-You should know that the International Facility Management Association (IFMA) recognizes two types of certifications: the Facility Management Professional certification and the Certified Facility Managers credential.
+If you’re interested in applying for a facility maintenance position, there are also several maintenance training programs and certifications you can earn to help your career.
+The International Facility Management Association (IFMA) recognizes two types of certifications: the Facility Management Professional certification and the Certified Facility Managers credential.

 Here’s some more information for you to consider: